 Use cashback apps to make extra money

-The 52-week money challenge isn’t the same as a no-spend challenge.
+The 52-week money challenge isn’t the same as a no-spend challenge, which is designed to help you curb impulse spending.
 It assumes that you will spend money along the way as you’re saving.

 Rakuten lets you shop and earn cash back at more than 2,500 partner retailers.

 All you do is create your Rakuten account, shop partner stores and earn cashback.
 You get paid via check or PayPal–it’s really that simple!

 Aside from cashback, Rakuten also offers special promotions and discount codes.
 It’s an easy way to double up on savings.

 With Ibotta, you can link your store loyalty cards to the app.
 When you shop, you can earn cashback instantly at partner stores.
 Or, you can scan your receipts after you shop to earn cash rewards.

 Either way, you can rack up more cash to put toward savings.

 As a bonus, Ibotta also works with Instacart.
 So if you’d rather let someone else do your grocery shopping for you, you can still score cash rewards!